 The Family Educational Rights and Privacy Act (FERPA), F.S.
 1002.22, F.S.
-1002.221, and SB Policy 5100.1 afford parents, guardians or eligible students (students over 18 years of age or attending a postsecondary institution) certain rights with respect to the student's education records maintained by the District.
+1002.221, and SB Policy 5100.1 afford parents, guardians or eligible students (students over 18 years of age or attending a postsecondary institution) certain rights with respect to the student's education records.
 These rights are:

 - (1) The right to inspect and review a student's education records within 30 days of the day the District receives a request for access.
 Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
-When the educational records contain information about more than one student, parents may review the information related only to his or her child.
-E-mails not maintained in a student's file folders kept by the schools or District departments are not educational records.
-In addition, records created and maintained by Broward District Schools Police (the District's law enforcement unit) are not educational records. - (2) The right to request the amendment of a student's education records.
+When the educational records contain information about more than one student, parents may review the information related only to his or her child. - (2) The right to request the amendment of a student's education records.
 Parents or eligible students may ask the Broward County School District to amend a record that they believe is inaccurate, misleading, or in violation of the student's privacy rights.
 They should write the school principal, clearly identify the part of the record they want changed, and specify the reasons for the request.
 If the District decides not to amend the record as requested, the District will notify the parent or eligible student of the decision and advise them of their right to a hearing within a reasonable period of time regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided when the parent or eligible student is notified of the right to a hearing. - (3) The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-FERPA permits disclosure without consent in many situations, including, to a school official with a legitimate educational interest, to appropriate parties in connection with an emergency if necessary to protect the health or safety of the student or other individuals, to an agency caseworker or representative of a state or local
+Additional information regarding the hearing procedures will be provided when the parent or eligible student is notified of the right to a hearing.